Evolution has meant that the parrots’ skeletal systems have adapted to allow them to fly and forage.

-In many ways, parrots’ bones are similar to our own.
-But they also have additional adaptations that suit their specific requirements, allowing them to survive and thrive as a species in the wild.
+In many ways, parrots’ bones are similar to our own, but they have additional adaptations that suit their specific requirements, allowing them to survive and thrive as a species.

 How Many Bones Do Parrots Have?